Local Node Differential Privacy: Background on Differential Privacy

 \begin{definition}[Sensitivity] Let $k\in\mathbb{N}$ and $f:\cX \rightarrow \mathbb{R}^k$ be a function.
 Let $p\in\{1,2\}$.
 The \emph{$\ell_p$-sensitivity of $f$}, denoted by $\Delta_p$, is defined as $\Delta_p=\max_{x\sim y}\|f(x)-f(y)\|_p.$ \end{definition}

 \begin{lemma}[Laplace mechanism~\cite{DworkMNS16}] Let $k\in\N$ and $\eps>0$ and $f:\cX^n \rightarrow \mathbb{R}^k$ be a function with $\ell_1$-sensitivity $\Delta_1$.
-The Laplace mechanism is defined as $\cA(x)=f(x)+(Y_1,\dots,Y_k)$, where the $Y_i \sim \Lap(\Delta_1/\eps)$ are independent for all $i\in[k]$.
+The Laplace mechanism is defined as $\cA(x)=f(x)+(Z_1,\dots,Z_k)$, where the $Z_i \sim \Lap(\Delta_1/\eps)$ are independent for all $i\in[k]$.
 The Laplace mechanism is $(\eps,0)$-DP. \end{lemma}

 \begin{lemma}[Gaussian mechanism~\cite{BlumDMN05,BunS16}] Let $k\in\mathbb{N}$ and $f:\cU^{*}\rightarrow \mathbb{R}^k$ be a function with $\ell_2$-sensitivity $\Delta_2$.
 Let $\eps\in(0,1)$, $\delta\in(0,1)$, $c > \sqrt{2 \ln(1.25/\delta)}$, and $\sigma\geq c\Delta_2/\eps$.
-The Gaussian mechanism is defined as $\mathcal{A}(x)=f(x)+(Y_1,\dots,Y_k)$, where the $Y_i\sim N(0,\sigma^2)$ are independent for all $i\in[k]$, and is $(\eps,\delta)$-DP. \end{lemma}
+The Gaussian mechanism is defined as $\mathcal{A}(x)=f(x)+(Z_1,\dots,Z_k)$, where the $Z_i\sim N(0,\sigma^2)$ are independent for all $i\in[k]$, and is $(\eps,\delta)$-DP. \end{lemma}

-Differential privacy is robust to post-processing (i.e., the application of an arbitrary randomized algorithm to the output of a differentially private algorithm), and its parameters degrade gracefully under composition.
+Differential privacy is robust to postprocessing (i.e., the application of an arbitrary randomized algorithm to the output of a differentially private algorithm), and its parameters degrade gracefully under composition.